openebs-archive/openebs-docs/docs/troubleshooting.md

 **Workaround:**
 You can resolve this issue by upgrading the Kubernetes cluster infrastructure resources (Memory, CPU).

+**Issue:**
+## Deleting OpenEBS Persistent Volume and Persistent Volume Claim did not change the disk size of the node available <a name="NodeDiskSize"></a>

+**Workaround:**
+To reclaim the space currently, you must perform a manual delete `rm -rf` of the files in */var/openebs* (or whichever path the storage pool is created on).
+For more information, see https://github.com/openebs/openebs/issues/1436.

 # Recover from hardware failures <a name="RecoverHardwareFailures"></a>